XavierDedenbach/surfacemapper/requirements/tasks.md

 **Code Estimate**: ~120 lines
 **How to Test**: Use tests from 3.2.3 - all processing tests must pass **Acceptance Criteria**: All point cloud operations work efficiently and accurately

+##### Minor Task 3.2.5: Validate Mesh Simplification and Point Cloud Meshing Quality with PyVista
+**Task**: Test and document the quality of mesh simplification and point cloud to mesh conversion using PyVista.
+PyVista provides advanced capabilities via VTK backend.
+**What to do**: Run test cases for mesh simplification and point cloud meshing.
+Document PyVista's advanced capabilities and compare with Open3D results if possible.
+**Acceptance Criteria**: Quality and capabilities of PyVista mesh operations are documented and validated against project requirements.

 #### Subtask 3.3: Memory Management and Performance